stefan22/phpIntro/11. php-to-access-mysql/creating-updating-records-php.md

 #### a non so innocent syntax error

 ```
-ex (Please don't try this ... ever.)
+ex

   $menu_name = "'); DROP TABLE subjects; '";

 it's taking a simple insert statement and turning into dropping our entire table of subjects

 ```
- or it can have database export all users and their passwords
+ sql inject can also be used to have a database export all users and their passwords